 On May 21, 1996 Transwestern entered into a settlement (May 21,1996 Settlement) with its customers amending the May 2, 1995 Settlement and resolving numerous regulatory issues on Transwestern’s system.
 The May 21, 1996 Settlement resolved all issues involving recovery of unrecovered purchased gas costs and all costs included in Transwestern’s alternate recovery mechanism (PGAR costs) filed in Docket No. RP94-227-000.
 In that regard, the settlement provided that: (i) Transwestern’s collection of PGAR costs through the surcharge mechanism would total $5,368,940, reflecting fifty percent (50%) of the principal and interest as filed in Docket No. RP94-227-000; and (ii) all pending pleadings including all court appeals would be withdrawn.
 On October 16, 1996 the FERC approved the May 21, 1996 Settlement.

 On November 17, 1997, Transwestern was authorized to install additional compression on the San Juan lateral to expand existing capacity by 200,000 dekatherm per day (Dth/d) from Ignacio, Colorado to Blanco, New Mexico and by 130,000 Dth/d between Blanco and Thoreau, New Mexico.
 On September 25, 1998, Transwestern notified the Commission that the compression facilities relating to the incremental capacity of 130,000 Dth/d between Blanco and Thoreau would not be constructed due to right-of-way issues.
 The new compressor facilities creating the 200,000 Dth/d capacity between Ignacio and Blanco were placed in service on April 1, 1998.
+On May 13, 1999, Transwestern filed for certificate authority to operate a new compressor station to be located near Thoreau, New Mexico off the San Juan Lateral and additional cooling equipment at its Bloomfield and LaPlata "A" compressor stations.
+The construction and operation of the proposed facilities will create additional firm capacity of approximately 50,000 Mcf per day on the San Juan Lateral downstream of the Bloomfield compressor station, and will allow Transwestern to increase its mainline operating pressure from Thoreau to California to 950 psig, thereby allowing Transwestern to operate such mainline facilities at their certificated capacity of 1,090,000 Mcf per day on a firm basis.
+Certificate authority was granted on January 13, 2000, and Transwestern proposes to construct and place the subject facilities in service by May 1, 2000.

 Transwestern implemented on November 1, 1999, a 2% rate escalation of settled transportation rates, per the May 2, 1995 Settlement, as amended by the May 21, 1996 Settlement.

-Transwestern believes, based on its experience to date that the ultimate resolution of Transwestern’s regulatory matters will not have a material adverse effect on its financial position or results of operations.
+Transwestern believes, based on its experience to date, that the ultimate resolution of Transwestern’s regulatory matters will not have a material adverse effect on its financial position or results of operations.

 (7) Litigation and Other Contingencies